peterhinch/micropython-async/PRIMITIVES.md

  wait for confirmation of successful cancellation.

 Class methods:
+ * `cancel` Asynchronous. **[API change: was synchronous]**
- * `cancel` Synchronous.
-Arg: a coro name.
+ Mandatory arg: a coro name.
+ Optional boolean arg `nowait` default `True`
+ By default it will return soon.
+If `nowait` is `False` it will pause until the coro has completed cancellation.
  The named coro will receive a `CancelError` exception the next time it is scheduled.
-The coro should trap this, ensure the `end` bound coro is launched and return.
+The coro should trap this, call the `end` method and return.
 The `@namedtask` decorator handles this, ensuring `end` is called  under all circumstances.
  `cancel` will return `True` if the coro was cancelled.
 It will return `False` if the coro has already ended or been cancelled.
  * `is_running` Synchronous.
 Arg: A coro name.
-Returns `True` if coro is queued for scheduling, `False` if it has ended or been scheduled for cancellation.
+Returns `True` if coro is queued for scheduling, `False` if it has ended or been cancelled.
- See note in 4.3.1 below.
- * `end` Asynchronous.
+ * `end` Synchronous.
 Arg: A coro name.
 Run by the `NamedTask` instance to inform the class that the instance has ended.
 Completes quickly.

 Bound method: